This guide will walk you through the steps of troubleshooting a WoW addon.

 Enable half of your addons and log in.
 If the problem doesn’t happen, log out, disable the enabled addons, and enable the other half of your addons.
 Once you find the half with the problem, disable half of those.
 Repeat this process until you’re left with a single addon that seems to trigger the problem when enabled alongside the addon you’re troubleshooting.

-However, if the problem reappears after you reconfigure the addon, or if your configuration was very complex, you can send your settings file(s) the addon’s author, along with a description of any settings you think are causing the problem, and they can try to figure out what the specific problem is, and whether they can do anything to fix it.
+However, if the problem reappears after you reconfigure the addon, or if your configuration was very complex and you'd prefer not to have to set it up all over again, you can send your settings file(s) the addon’s author, along with a description of any settings you think are causing the problem, and they can try to figure out what the specific problem is, and whether they can do anything to fix it.

-Once you’ve gone through the above steps, you should report the problem to the addon’s author so he or she can fix it.
-Be sure to include all the information you can.
+Once you’ve gone through the above steps, you should report the problem to the addon’s author sothey can fix it.
+Be sure to include as much information as you can — always err on the side of giving too much detail, rather than not enough.
 Feel free to copy the list below and use it as a template for your report!

 - What version of the addon are you using?

-Please provide the actual version number, and don’t just say “latest” or “newest”!
+Give the actual version number.
+Don’t just say “latest” or “newest”!

 - What locale (language) do you play WoW in?